MaxineKhumalo/Review-of-Quantum-OptimisationTechniques-for-the-QuadraticAssignment-Problem/README.md

 # Review of Quantum Optimisation Techniques for the Quadratic Assignment Problem

-This repo contains the code used in my MSc Computer Science project at the University of the Witwatersrand.
+This repo contains the code used in Maxine Thembi Khumalo's MSc Computer Science project at the University of the Witwatersrand.

 # What is inside this Repository
 ### Data